Badgerati/Pode.Web/docs/Tutorials/Elements/Form.md

 The default method for forms is `Post`, and the action is the internal route created for the form.

 You can change these values by using the `-Method` and `-Action` parameters.
 The method can only be `Get` or `Post`, and the action must be a valid URL.

+## Reset

+You can reset all form inputs by either using the [`Reset-PodeWebForm`](../../../Functions/Outputs/Reset-PodeWebForm) output action, or by using `-ShowReset` switch on [`New-PodeWebForm`](../../../Functions/Elements/New-PodeWebForm) to display an optional reset button.